Akashiyaki, the Predecessor of Takoyaki

 Everybody seems to agree: Osaka is the place for takoyaki.
 Sources indicate that the origin of this very popular snack is akashiyaki.
 A local favorite of the city if Akashi in Hyogo Prefecture, akashiyaki features the city’s specialty, octopus.

-Akashi is right next to Kobe City.
-It is quite famous for the biggest bridge in Japan, Akashi Kaikyo Bridge, which connects Awaji Island to the main island.
-However, for most of the people in Kansai, Akashi is better known as the best place for octopus.
+For most people in Kansai, Akashi is better known as the best place for octopuses.
 The history of octopus fishing in Akashi is so old that they even found old octopus hunting tools that are roughly 2,000 years old!

 So why octopus is so popular in Akashi?
 Actually, around Akashi, not only are ocean currents quite fast, but the bottom of the ocean is quite rocky, making it an ideal place for many little shrimps and crabs to thrive.
-Octopus in Akashi indeed eat these tasty critters and because of the strong current they develop really strong tentacles.
+Octopuses in Akashi indeed eat these tasty critters and because of the strong current, they develop really strong tentacles.

 Currently, the Uo no Tana Shopping Street near Akashi Station sells many different kinds of seafood, including the locally famous octopus.
 Along the shopping street are dozens of stands that offer this local specialty and plenty of restaurants that specialize in octopus!